ManishKumawat450/JSAI-THON--AI-Menatl-Wellness-Chatbot/README.md

 Crisis Text Line (US): Text HOME to 741741

-International Suicide Prevention Resources: iasp.info
+International Suicide Prevention Resources: https://www.iasp.info/resources/Crisis_Centres/

 ✅ Responsible Use Guidelines
-This chatbot complements, but does not replace, mental health professionals

-Always inform users they are interacting with AI
+✔️ This chatbot complements, but does not replace, mental health professionals ✔️ Always inform users they are interacting with AI

-Ensure clear access to human help for critical situations

-Regularly update health resources for accuracy
+✔️ Ensure clear access to human help for critical situations ✔️ Regularly update health resources for accuracy